d-javu/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     * "generator": **OPTIONAL**

-        Must contain the name and version of the software creating the report;
+        The name and version of the software creating the report;
         this helps the Report Consumer find out where to report bugs.

 3. "policy_published": **REQUIRED**